Deposit Takers Act 2023

 You could also call this:

-"The Bank can say yes to someone selling a business or assets under certain conditions."
+"The Bank can say yes to selling a deposit taker's business or assets in certain situations."

 Illustration for Deposit Takers Act 2023